Beecroft's flying squirrel: Ecology

 Beecroft's flying squirrels are largely nocturnal.
 They spend the day in nests composed of leaves and twigs high up in the canopy.
 At dusk they leave these and glide down to lower parts of the trees to forage for nuts, fruit, seeds, leaves and bark.
 They can run along branches but seldom descend to the ground as they find terrestrial locomotion difficult because their gliding membranes get in the way.
 The enlarged scales on the undersides of their tails may serve the purpose of slowing them down as they land from their glide.
 These squirrels may occur alone or in pairs, or several individuals may live in the same tree and hide in the same nest.
 They communicate by making calls described as "something between a whistle and a hoot".
 Their hearing is probably acute; they sometimes make twittering sounds, and have a hissing alarm call.

+Reproduction

 The reproduction of this species has been little studied.
 In Nigeria, breeding seems to occur in the rainy season, lactating females having been found in January and October.
 The litter size seems normally to be one, the young being fully furred and able to move around at the time of birth.
 A copulatory plug is present in the vagina during pregnancy.
 The juvenile remains in the nest for some time.
 Both parents care for the young, masticating food and bringing it to their offspring in their mouths, their cheeks swelling to the size of tangerines.